 Study site

 Aldabra Atoll (9°25′0.05″ S, 46°24′59.94″ E) lies in the Western Indian Ocean and forms part of the Seychelles archipelago.
 It is located approximately 1100 km south west of Mahé, the principal island of the Seychelles and 420km from Madagascar.
-Aldabra is the second largest raised coral atoll, ca. 34 km long and 14 km wide.
-The atoll is comprised of four main islands; Grande Terre, Malabar, Picard and Polymnie (Fig. 1) surrounding a shallow lagoon and separated by tidal channels.
+Aldabra is the second largest raised coral atoll, ca. 34 km long and 14 km wide (Fig. 1).
 Aldabra is composed of a characteristic and irregular coral limestone formation termed as ‘champignon’.
 The terrestrial environment is dominated by a dense scrub of varying height, either continuous or in a mosaic with open rocky ground (Hnatiuk & Merton 1979).
 Aldabra’s climate is determined by two distinct seasons: the wet season of the northwest monsoon from November to April (Stoddart and Mole 1977), while between May to October there are lower rainfall resulting from the southeast monsoon winds.

 Figure 1: Location of Aldabra Atoll in the Western Indian Ocean and location of the monitoring transects for B.latro.